Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Solution of The Optimization Problem

 where $\kappa^{(i)}_k[m]$ is the intermediate solution obtained in the $i$-th iteration of the IA and superscript $i$ denotes the iteration index of the optimization variable.
 As a result, we replace $\mbox{C11}$ by a convex subset which is given by

 such that $\overline{\mbox{C11}}\Rightarrow \mbox{C11}$.

 Therefore, the optimization problem to be solved in the $(i+1)$-th iteration of the IA-based algorithm is given as follows

-The proposed AI-based algorithm is summarized in \textbf{Algorithm 1}.
+The proposed IA-based algorithm is summarized in \textbf{Algorithm 1}.
 Note that in each iteration of \textbf{Algorithm 1}, we solve a convex optimization problem and corresponding the objective function $f(\xi_k[m],\eta_k[m])$ is monotonically non-decreasing.
-Moreover, according to \cite[Theorem 1]{marks1978general}, the proposed AI-based algorithm is guaranteed to converge to a locally optimal solution of \eqref{prob6} in polynomial time.
+Moreover, according to \cite[Theorem 1]{marks1978general}, the proposed IA-based algorithm is guaranteed to converge to a locally optimal solution of \eqref{prob6} in polynomial time.